TMJ Treatment

 TMJ disorder treatments will vary depending on the degree of pain and exam findings.
 Acute inflammatory pain is usually relieved with ice and anti-inflammatory medications.
 However, TMJ pain lasting longer than two weeks warrants an appointment with a TMJ specialist.

 Because the TMJ is a joint, it is treated similarly to other muscular-skeletal structures in the body.
-For example, myofascial release, stretches, mobilizations, and rehabilitation help treat the TMJ.
+For example, myofascial release, stretch therapy, mobilizations, and physical therapy help treat the TMJ.

 Myofascial release for TMJ can reduce muscle pain and tension while promoting an overall healing response.
 Stretching nearby tight muscles can help with relaxation and improve jaw opening.
 Rehabilitation will help strengthen the coordination of intricate muscles needed for proper jaw mechanics.